Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: None
 Damage: x1 (Physical)
-Effect: You may uses your Physical Offense or you Mental Offense on this Ability.
+Effect: You may use your Physical Offense or you Mental Offense on this Ability.
 If you use Physical Offense, treat this Ability and an Attack.
 If you use Mental Offense, treat this Ability as a Spell.
 On hit, this Ability also [Provokes](#provoke) its target.
 Scaling: You may increase the cost of this Ability by 6 MP to increase its damage multiplier by 1.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques which rely on armor.